Two studies released this month which focus specifically on meditation in the corporate environment:

 The study investigated the influences of different types of meditative techniques on the two main ingredients of creativity: divergent and convergent styles of thinking.

 The meditation techniques analysed are Open Monitoring and Focused Attention meditation.
 In Open Monitoring meditation the individual is receptive to all the thoughts and sensations experienced without focusing attention on any particular concept or object.
-In Focused Attention meditation the individual focuses on a particular thought or object.
+In Focused Attention meditation, the individual focuses on a particular thought or object.

-#2 Increased Self Awareness and Emotional Intelligence
+#2 Increased Self-Awareness and Emotional Intelligence

 In another article, from The Independent Newspaper of the Harvard Business School Community (The Harbus), mentions a new study that will look into ‘whether meditation can help business leaders increase self-awareness, mental clarity, focus and emotional intelligence.

-It is often claimed that meditation helps a leader develop more authenticity, tolerance and empathy, which leads to a greater sense of belonging-ness and responsibility for the communities they live and work in”.
+It is often claimed that meditation helps a leader develop more authenticity, tolerance and empathy, which leads to a greater sense of belongingness and responsibility for the communities they live and work in”.

 No Comments Yet